HLC Comprehensive Evaluation 2022-2023

 Charlie Hill (Chair), Associate Vice Chancellor, Curricular Affairs; Accreditation Liaison Officer

-Byron Adams, Interim Associate Vice Chancellor for Academic Support of Inclusive Excellence & Interim University Diversity Officer
+Byron Adams, Interim Associate Vice Chancellor Center for Student Success and Belonging (CSSB) & Interim University Diversity Officer

 Victor Alatorre, Chief Technology Officer, Information Technology